 The college sector is supportive of the Scottish Government's wider ambitious plan for Scotland becoming a net zero economy by 2045.
-We welcome the focus of the commission on providing practical, realistic, affordable recommendations for action to Scottish Government Ministers and agree with the intended goals of maximising the economic and social opportunities that the move to a net-zero economy by 2045 offers, and we would strongly endorse the key role of the college sector in supporting this agenda.
+We welcomed the focus of the Just Transition commission on providing practical, realistic, affordable recommendations for action to Scottish Government Ministers and agreed with the intended goals of maximising the economic and social opportunities that the move to a net-zero economy by 2045 offers, and on that basis we would strongly endorse the key role of the college sector in supporting the Clean Growth agenda being promoted by SCDI.